brady-lab-rockefeller/conkat_seq/README.md

 ## <a name="input"></a> Input

-Illumina amplicon sequencing data file(s) in FASTQ format.
+Illumina amplicon sequencing data file(s) in FASTA format.

 ### NOTE: The amplicon sequencing data file(s) must be demultiplexed or split into its corresponding barcoded number of well plate.

-#### Ex: If the sequencing was performed on a 384 well plate, the demultiplexed data will consist of 384 individual FASTQ files representing each barcoded sample well in the plate.
+#### Ex: If the sequencing was performed on a 384 well plate, the demultiplexed data will consist of 384 individual FASTA files representing each barcoded sample well in the plate.

 ## <a name="input"></a> Output